 - Spot birdlife – in spring Islay is teeming with birdlife.
 The sky is filled with darting and swooping corncrakes, swallows, martins and warblers, while the shoreline is home to waders such as snipe, lapwings, redshanks and curlews performing their elaborate mating rituals.
 RSPB Loch Gruinart reserve is a good place to observe them.

-Delicious refreshment can be found in unexpected places on Islay.
+Delicious refreshments can be found in unexpected places on Islay.
 Try lunch at the Old Kiln Café at Ardbeg Distillery and make a pit-stop or two at the Celtic House Coffee Shop and the Ceramic Café at Persabus Farm.

 Islay is also the main gateway to Jura where you can enjoy even more whisky!
 The ferry crossing takes just 5 minutes and runs regularly throughout the day.